"Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."

 Country: United States

 We value innovation—people following God-given dreams that will make a difference in people’s lives.
 Small grants have been provided for a ministry to care for parents whose children faced prolonged and potentially life-threatening conditions after birth (Back to Us), and a work reaching out to young women trapped in Colorado’s own adult entertainment industry (Love Made Claim).
-We’re thankful for an organization (Forever Families) that assists in the adoption of numerous children in the state’s social service system.
+Others assist refugees attempting to integrate into life in their new country (International Neighbors).

-The Need: We typically provide seed funds of up to $5,000 to launch qualifying organizations, as funding becomes available.
+The Need: We typically provide seed funds to launch qualifying organizations, as funding becomes available.